lvn/pygress/readme.md

 ```

 #### `use_stderr`
 If `True`, the progress bar is printed to stderr.
 If `False`, the progress bar is printed to stdout.
-Defaults to
+Defaults to `True`.